AaronCChen2233/aaroncchen2233/README.md

 ### Hi there 👋 I am Aaron Chen
 A creative software engineer, Always thinking about how to use IT to solve real-world issues

-🔭 I’m currently working on an Android project
+🔭 I’m currently looking for a job

 🌱 I’m currently learning React Native